Photo -® Yinka Shonibare Studio; Photographer James Mollison, 2014.

-On Monday 22 March 2021, Whitechapel Gallery will host its first virtual gala celebration in honour of Yinka Shonibare CBE (b.
+On Monday 22 March 2021, Whitechapel Gallery hosted its first virtual gala celebration in honour of Yinka Shonibare CBE (b.
 1962, London) supported by the Swarovski Foundation.
-The evening will include a special performance by four-time Grammy Award winner Angélique Kidjo and an online auction of leading contemporary artworks with our auction partner Phillips.
+The evening included a special performance by four-time Grammy Award winner Angélique Kidjo and an online auction of leading contemporary artworks with our auction partner Phillips.

-Yinka Shonibare CBE will be the eighth artist to receive the prestigious Art Icon Award.
+Yinka Shonibare CBE was the eighth artist to receive the prestigious Art Icon Award.

 Shonibare is internationally renowned for his multi-layered work that explores issues of race, class and colonialism through his multi-disciplinary practice.
 Often incorporating references from Western art history and literature, his work questions the validity of contemporary cultural and national identities within the context of globalisation.

-All funds raised from the gala and auction will support Whitechapel Gallery’s pioneering education and community programmes.
+All funds raised from the gala and auction support Whitechapel Gallery’s pioneering education and community programmes.

-16 phenomenal artworks and exclusive experiences are now open for bidding in the 2021 Art Icon Online Auction, hosted by Phillips.
+16 phenomenal artworks and exclusive experiences were bid on in the 2021 Art Icon Online Auction, hosted by Phillips.